 How is acute liver failure treated?

 Treatment for acute liver failure depends on the underlying cause.
-If your health care provider thinks you took too much acetaminophen within the past several hours, he or she will probably give you activated charcoal.
-This will help your body reduce how much medication is absorbed in your gastrointestinal tract.
+If your healthcare provider thinks you took too much acetaminophen within the past several hours, you will probably be given activated charcoal.
+Taking this will help your body reduce how much medicine is absorbed in your gastrointestinal tract.
 N-acetylcysteine is another drug that can help with an acetaminophen overdose.
 You can take this medicine either by mouth or through your vein.
 N-acetylcysteine is also sometimes helpful to people with acute liver failure that was not caused by too much acetaminophen.

-If viral hepatitis is the cause of your acute liver failure, your health care provider may give you the drug lamivudine.
-This type of drug works by stopping the virus from replicating.
-If autoimmune hepatitis is causing your liver failure, your health care provider can treat you with steroids.
+If viral hepatitis is the cause of your acute liver failure, your healthcare provider may give you a medicine depending on the type of viral hepatitis that is causing the failure.
+If autoimmune hepatitis is causing your liver failure, your healthcare provider can treat you with steroids.

-If your health care provider cannot find the cause of your acute liver failure, he or she may order a liver biopsy.
-This will provide more information and help determine your course of treatment.
+If your healthcare provider can’t find the cause of your acute liver failure, you may need a liver biopsy.
+This will give more information and help determine your course of treatment.

 If treatment can’t get your liver working again, you may need a liver transplant.
 Good candidates for transplant are strong enough for surgery.
-They don’t have underlying cardiovascular disease, severe infection, or other diseases like AIDS.
-If you are approved for a liver transplant, your name will be put on a waiting list to receive a donated organ.
+They don’t have underlying cardiovascular disease, severe infection, or other diseases, like AIDS.
+However, people with controlled HIV can get a liver transplant.
+If you are approved for a liver transplant, your name will be put on a waiting list to get a donated organ.
 People with the most urgent need are placed at the top of the list.